microsoft/fabricrealtimelab/modules/module05b.md

 GO
 ```

-## 5. Add a new activity to the pipeline to load symbols
+## 5. Add activity to load symbols

 In the pipeline, add a new Stored Procedure activity that executes the procedure that loads the stock symbols.
 * Name: Populate Symbols Dimension